 University of Salford Archaeological Monographs: this is the Centre’s main academic series.
 It is used to give an introduction to and/or an overview of a particular subject or site type.
 There are currently five titles in the series with several more planned.

 University of Salford Applied Archaeology Series: this is our technical papers series,.
 It is used to publish in detailed the excavations from a particular archaeological site (funded by the developer) or to publish conference papers.
 There are currently two volumes in this series with several more planned.

 Greater Manchester’s Past Revealed: this is our popular publication series.
 It is overseen by the Greater Manchester Archaeological Advisory Service and many of the volumes are funded through developer-led archaeology and produced in conjunction with the commercial archaeology units working within Greater Manchester.
-There are 22 volumes in this series with several more planned for 2019.
-Most of these booklets are available as free downloadable pdfs and can be downloaded (see below).
+There are 27 volumes in this series with several more planned for 2021.
+These booklets are now available as free downloadable pdfs (see below).

 The first 27 books, published between 2010 and 2020, can be download from here: